theme-sticky-logo-alt

 Normal vs. Sensitive Gag Reflex

-A normal gag reflex is typically well-regulated, only reacting to strong physical triggers like the base of the tongue or the soft palate.
-If triggered occasionally during situations like swallowing pills or prolonged dental procedures, it is unlikely to cause lasting discomfort.
+A normal gag reflex is typically well-regulated.
+Only reacting to strong physical triggers like the base of the tongue or the soft palate.
+If triggered occasionally during situations like swallowing pills or prolonged dental procedures.
+It is unlikely to cause lasting discomfort.

-In contrast, a sensitive gag reflex, or overactive gag reflex, reacts to even minor stimuli, such as routine dental cleanings or brief physical examinations.
+In contrast, a sensitive gag reflex, or overactive gag reflex.
+Reacts to even minor stimuli.
+Such as routine dental cleanings or brief physical examinations.
 This heightened sensitivity can impact your quality of life and hinder oral care or medical visits.

 Common Causes of Sudden Sensitivity

 Why does the gag reflex develop heightened sensitivity out of the blue?
-Physical triggers, such as dental work or oral infections, can irritate the throat and activate the reflex more easily.
-Mental triggers, like heightened stress or trauma, may also intensify your pharyngeal response.
+Physical triggers, such as dental work or oral infections.
+Can irritate the throat and activate the reflex more easily.
+Mental triggers, like heightened stress or trauma.
+May also intensify your pharyngeal response.

 This sudden change could stem from postnasal drip, acid reflux, or side effects of medications.
-Addressing root causes—whether physical or psychological—may help alleviate a sensitive gag reflex and bring lasting relief to your daily life.
+Addressing root causes—whether physical or psychological.
+May help alleviate a sensitive gag reflex and bring lasting relief to your daily life.

 Physical Triggers—Dental Work, Infections, and More